 - Sciatica – A shooting pain that travels through the buttock and down the back of the leg.

-Pharmaceutical Back Pain Remedies Which are not Marijuana
+Pharmaceutical Back Pain Remedies

-Tylenol ( acetaminophen), is a common over-the-counter pain reliever used to treat back pain.
+Tylenol (acetaminophen) is a common over-the-counter pain reliever used to treat back pain.
 There are also prescription-only aids such as Celebrex, Voltaren, and Relafen.
 Severe back pain is commonly treated with opioid narcotics.

 Medical Marijuana and Back Pain